-Under the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code), the PCC Group is required to disclose information setting out the impact of an accounting change required by a new accounting standard that has been issued but not yet adopted by the Code.
+Under the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code), the PCC Group is required to disclose information setting out the impact of an accounting change required by a new accounting standard that has been issued but not yet adopted by the Code.

-Paragraph 3.3.2.13 of the 2018/19 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
+Paragraph 3.3.2.13 of the 2019/20 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.

-In addition paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year:
+In addition, paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year:

-• IFRS 16 - Leases, issued in January 2019 and adopted in the 2019/20 Code.
+(i) IFRS 16 - Leases, issued in January 2019.
+The adoption of this standard has been deferred to the 2020/21 Code.